freddieventura/vim-dan/README.md

 ```
     - Syntax rules for java- maxforlive and apps-script
     - Bundle this repo as a vim plugin
+    - react-native , need to use JS browser (probably need to index with puppetteer) , in order to get the examples by architecture , on the html tags <textarea> which at the moment are missing
     - Add a dependency checker
     - Create an ebook (`.epub`, `.pdf` etc...) parser, which will recognise the lines highlighted by the reader and the notes taken.
 Store
     - Create a tool that automatically index a website and parses all the relative links within the same host, it dumps all plaintext in a single file with the Directory of links_from at the Index on top of the page and the links_to , working from within any anchor html parsed, on those create a link_from